RalfGeiger/ZombieConga-PM/README.md

 The source code is available for download here.
 Licence Public Domain.

 Artwork/Sound: from iOS Games by Tutorials book, available at https://www.kodeco.com

+More infos and WebGL-Version to play at https://ralfg.itch.io/zombie-conga